Constraints on the presence of platinum and gold in the spectra of the kilonova AT2017gfo: Photospheric phase

 \subsection{Method}

 To determine if any photospheric phase spectral features could be produced by Pt or Au, we generated synthetic spectra using \tardis\ \citep{tardis, tardis2}, a one-dimensional Monte Carlo radiative transfer code capable of rapidly generating synthetic spectra for explosive transients. \tardis\ has been used previously to produce KN spectra \citep{Smartt2017, Watson2019, Perego2020}.
 We note that these previous works did not make use of the full relativistic treatment recently implemented for \tardis\ \citep[as outlined by][]{Vogl2019}, whereas we have incorporated this feature into our modelling here.
+The \tardis\ code uses a photospheric approximation, where it assumes that the properties of the transient's ejecta beneath some optically thick boundary can be approximated to a black-body with a certain temperature, either selected by the user, or determined from the code based on some requested output luminosity for the model.

 First, we used the new data to generate an atomic data set capable of being read by \tardis.
 For this, we used the \carsus\ package, which extracted the level energies and statistical weights, and also the Einstein \Aval\ for all transitions from the \grasp\ output.
 This was then parsed into an atomic data file for use in our \tardis\ models\footnote{The atomic data set we produced for our modelling efforts is publicly available - see Data Availability.}.
 For the photospheric modelling, we only included permitted lines, which are electric dipole transitions (conventionally labelled E1).
 Electric quadrupole (E2), magnetic dipole (M1), and higher order multipole transitions are not likely to contribute substantial opacity (or emissivity) in the diffusion phase and therefore are not expected to feature in the emergent early-phase spectra.